Asd-g/avslibplacebo/README.md

     May help to improve the appearance of very bright, monochromatic highlights.\
     Default: 0.04.

+- metadata\
+    Data source to use when tone-mapping.\
+    Setting this to a specific value allows overriding the default metadata preference logic.\
+    0: ANY\
+    1: NONE\
+    2: HDR10 (HDR10 static mastering display metadata)\
+    3: HDR10PLUS (HDR10+ dynamic metadata)\
+    4: CIE_Y (CIE Y derived dynamic luminance metadata)

+- visualize_lut\
+    Visualize the tone-mapping curve / LUT.
+(PQ-PQ graph)\
+    Default: False.

+- show_clipping\
+    Graphically highlight hard-clipped pixels during tone-mapping (i.e. pixels that exceed the claimed source luminance range).\
+    Note that the difference between this and `gamut_mode=1` is that the latter only shows out-of-gamut colors (that are inside the monitor brightness range), while this shows out-of-range colors (regardless of whether or not they're in-gamut).\
+    Default: False.

 - use_dovi\
     Whether to use the Dolby Vision RPU for ST2086 metadata.\
     Defaults to true when tonemapping from Dolby Vision.